tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-restrict.md

     -V, --version             Print version information

 SUBCOMMANDS:
-    get     Retrieve information about a directory restriction [aliases: show] help    Print this message or the help of the given subcommand(s)
+    delete    Delete a restriction on directory [aliases: del, remove, rm] get       Retrieve information about a directory restriction [aliases: show] help      Print this message or the help of the given subcommand(s) set       Set a restriction [aliases: put]

 ```